apify/apify-docs/docs/data_collection_fundamentals/node_continued.md

 });
 ```

-The main difference is that we used the [`.find()`](https://api.jquery.com/find/) function to select all the `div.td` elements and also that we need to access the individual fields with [`.eq()`](https://api.jquery.com/eq/).
+The main difference is that we used the <a href="https://api.jquery.com/find/" target="_blank">`.find()`</a> function to select all the `div.td` elements and also that we need to access the individual fields with<a href="https://api.jquery.com/eq/" target="_blank">`.eq()`</a>.
 If you find the differences confusing, don't worry about it.
 It will become very natural once you do it a few times.
 The final scraper code looks like this:

 ```js
 // main.js